-Then, in 2010, DJHistory asked me to edit an anthology of material from me little zine.
+In 2010, DJHistory asked me to edit an anthology of material from my little zine.
 The result is Catch The Beat – a tribute to the energy, the passion and the talent that helped redefine dance music journalism.

-Funnily enough, the toughest job in the whole process was getting back in touch with all the contributors – to get their permission to re-use their words and pictures.
+The toughest job in the whole process was getting back in touch with all the contributors – to get their permission to re-use their words and pictures.
 After around 20 years, I had no idea what to expect – after all they hadn’t exactly grown rich off the modest rates I could pay at the time (£60 per thousand words, give or take).
-Amazingly, all but one of the contributors I contacted were happy to have their work reprinted – all for a credit and an invitation to the launch party.
+Amazingly, all but one of the contributors were happy to have their work reprinted – all for a credit and an invitation to the launch party.

 I’d lost touch with most of this group of amazing individuals, many of whom cut their teeth on my little magazine.
 I was well aware of the talent the mag attracted, but was still blown away by just how many of them had gone on to greater things – everything from fashion entrepreneur to Radio 1 DJ, novelist to honorary Spice Girl…